googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 5, column 10: Always use AS keyword before aliases
+In line 5, column 10: Always use AS keyword before aliases [alias]
 ```
 ## uniform-indent
 Indentation character should be uniform.
 Generally, either tabs or spaces are used.
 It is configurable with variable [allowed_indent](config.md#config).
 By default, spaces are expected to be used as the indentation character.